Kyle Lowry NBA Playoffs Player Props: Heat vs. Bucks

 - This season, he's accounted for 10.9% of his team's three-pointers made, averaging 1.9 per game.

-- The Bucks are the 14th-best defensive team in the NBA, allowing 113.3 points per game.
+- The Bucks are the 14th-best defensive squad in the league, allowing 113.3 points per contest.

-- On the boards, the Bucks have conceded 44.2 rebounds per game, which puts them 20th in the league.
+- The Bucks give up 44.2 rebounds per contest, ranking 20th in the league.

-- Looking at assists, the Bucks are fifth in the NBA, giving up 23.9 per game.
+- The Bucks give up 23.9 assists per game, fifth-ranked in the league.

 Kyle Lowry vs. the Bucks